-In reading the scriptures above we see the conception, birth, and division of Jacob and Esau.
+At little history lesson before we delve into this ancient struggle - reading the scriptures above we see the conception, birth, and division of Jacob and Esau.
 While still in the womb these two nations struggled for dominance:

 Genesis 25:21 – 26 “Later, Isaac prayed to the LORD on behalf of his wife, since she was unable to conceive children, and the LORD responded to him—his wife Rebekah became pregnant.
 But when the infants kept on wrestling each other inside her womb, she asked herself, "Why is this happening?"
 So she asked the LORD for an explanation.
 "Two nations are in your womb," the LORD responded, "and two separate people will emerge.
 One people will be the stronger, and the older one will serve the younger."
 Sure enough, when her due date arrived, she delivered twin sons.
 The first son came out reddish—his entire body was covered with hair—so they named him Esau.
 After that, his brother came out with his hand clutching Esau's heel, so they named him Jacob.
 Isaac was 60 years old when they were born.”

-Perhaps Jacob was clinging to Esau's heel because he was trying to prevent Esau from stomping him to death by crushing his head.
+Perhaps Jacob was clinging to Esau's heel because he was trying to prevent Esau from stomping him to death by crushing his head?
 After all, they had been struggling in the womb.

 Historically, we should understand that Esau was the Father of the Edomites, or Idumaens in the Greek.
 His descendants were given the Mountain of Seir as an inheritance.
 Jacob (Israel) was the Father of the Israelites.
 His descendants were given the land of Canaan as an inheritance.